Shreya-2cu/PlanSphere/README.md

-# @floating-ui/core
+# @floating-ui/react-dom

-This is the platform-agnostic core of Floating UI, exposing the main `computePosition` function but no platform interface logic.
+This is the library to use Floating UI with React DOM.